Muslim-friendly hot springs in Tohoku, Part 2: Nyuto Onsen

 Some people say that the best hot springs are the ones that are hardest to find.
 Indeed, hot springs are not known for accessible location.
 Since hot springs are formed naturally, people have to go where the hot springs are, since the best ones source the hot spring water directly from the source, most of which come from mountainous areas.
 Tohoku’s hot springs are no exception, but thanks to the region’s comprehensive transportation system such as JR East’s shinkansen (新幹線) system, travelling to these secluded places have become much more manageable.

 Tohoku is easy to travel from Tokyo thanks to JR East's comprehensive railway network.
 (Image credit: JR East)

 Takayu Onsen in Fukushima and Ginzan Onsen in Yamagata.
-(Image credit: 福島県観光物産交流協会 / Yamagata Prefectural Government)
+(Image credit: 福島県観光物産交流協会 (left), Yamagata Prefectural Government (right))

 Tohoku is home to the prefectures such as Miyagi, Akita, and Yamagata, each with its own unique natural scenery and terrain.
 The region is also home to some of the best hot springs in Japan, where each prefecture boasts their own unique hot springs.
 For example, Miyagi has hot spring resorts such as Naruko Onsen (鳴子温泉) and Togatta Onsen (遠刈田温); Yamagata has the famous Ginzan Onsen (銀山温泉) and Zao Onsen (蔵王温泉).
 And of course, there’s Takayu Onsen (高湯温泉) in Fukushima, which I covered in part one of my two-part article on hot springs in Tohoku.
 This time, I’ll introducing to you another legendary resort: Nyuto Onsen in Akita Prefecture!